Defluencer/dit/web-app/README.md

 - Compile with trunk build --release.
 - IPFS add & pin the www folder.
 - Upload CID to ENS or other DNS.
+- Upload to Pinata Cloud, Temporal and/or host it yourself.

 ## Viewers
-- Start IPFS with PUBSUB enabled.
+- Use IPFS enabled browser.
+(Only Brave Nighly for now)
-- Set IPFS CORS to allow website.
+- Navigate to domain.
-- Open website.
+- Enjoy!